The Edge Treatment Center

 But that does not mean there are no long-term health effects of using roofies.
 For example, if mixed with other drugs and intoxicating substances like GHB, heroin, marihuana, and alcohol, roofies can cause irregular breathing and heart rate, loss of consciousness, brain damage, coma, and even death.

-How To Recover from Being Roofied
+Symptoms of Being Roofied: How To Recover From Being Roofied

 We’ll say it again: Being sexually assaulted is NOT your fault.